Fluxitude/guidant/docs/discovery-workflow-guide.md

 ### Prerequisites

-- Task Master installed and configured
+- Guidant installed and configured
 - MCP server running with discovery tools enabled
 - AI assistant with access to discovery MCP tools